fum4/npm/README.md

 # ⚛ Redux history made easy!

-A simple and super lightweight library for managing navigation history in React and Redux.
+A simple, lightweight library for managing navigation history in React and Redux.

 ### Used in production by [Utilmond](https://utilmond.com).
 Check it out!